 Sitting Ganesha – This Ganesha in granite is still worshipped as you can see from the fresh flowers and colors on the idol.

-Narasimha Avatar – This sculpture appears many times at Undavalli caves.
+Narasimha Avatar – This sculpture appears many times here.
 There is a standing sculpture and the Narasimha is also carved on the medallions on the pillars.
-I am not surprised to see Narasimha sculptures as Andhra has a tradition of Narasimha worship.
+I am not surprised to see the Narasimha sculptures as Andhra has a tradition of Narasimha worship.
 You see many big temples in Andhra dedicate to this avatar of Vishnu like Simhachalam near Vizag.
 The only other place where I found Narasimha worship was in parts of Himachal Pradesh like Sarahan.

-Read More – Narsimha Swamy Temple at Yadagirigutta
+Read More – Narasimha Swamy Temple at Yadagirigutta

 Standing Brahma with 3 heads

-Hanuman – There are multiple Hanuman Murtis at Undavalli Caves.
+Hanuman – There are multiple Hanuman Murtis here.
 Even the Ramayana scenes I saw there were those from the Hanuman episodes in the epic.

-Scenes from Ramayana – There are few scenes from the epic Ramayana carved on the pillars of Undavalli Caves.
+Scenes from Ramayana – There are few scenes from the epic Ramayana carved on the pillars here.
 Look at this scene depicting Hanuman meeting Sita in Ashok Vatika in Sri Lanka.

 Read More – Ramayana Temples in Sri Lanka